Coconut Oil, the New Super Food for your Skin

 Uneven absorption of water in the hair’s outer layer is the main cause of Frizzy hair.
 Coconut oil creates a moist and humidity barrier and protects the hair fibres from uneven swelling.
 Coconut oil can also be used on afro textured hair to tame that fro in a healthy way.

 More and more ladies are moving away from products overloaded with chemicals and fake fragrances and turning to natural ingredients for a more safe and natural skincare regime.
 One of the most natural products being pure unrefined coconut oil.
 The coconut is GMO-free and the oil does not require any additives or preservatives as it is over 85% saturated oil.

 So yes, I think if you were to label us as either non-coconut-oil-users or coconut-oil-fanatics, we will unapologetically and without shame, be the ones going: “Wait, what?
-How could you not use coconut oil?”
+How could you not use coconut oil for skin?”

 We love it and we are the one part of the population who can’t argue that coconut oil is in fact, the best thing since sliced bread.